 - Further divide to Deliverables, and put back to the sorted list according to their expected value.

 - If not possible, either let go of the time restriction or take the next Deliverable.

 - Commit only to this Deliverable, to avoid disappointment.

 - Execute it – get it done.

 - Measure the change in the metric.
 See if it was as expected.

 - Revalidate the immediate business goal.
 If it has been resolved enough, stop.

 - Deviate from the Roadmap – get feedback, reinspect all Deliverables against the new Current State.
 Change the design/solution if needed.
 Resort the list according to the expected value.

 - Go back to step 1.

 It may be hard to notice what is intentionally missing in this Roadmap.
-Notice that the Details, the exact how and why, were avoided or more correctly to say postponed as much as possible.
-For example, the 7th Deliverable required a new infra component.
-It had a definition of need, but did not name it (Streaming, e.g.) and did not set a specific one (Kafka, e.g.).
-We kept it at “broad strokes” as much as we could.
+Notice that the Details, the exact how, were avoided.
+Or more correctly to say postponed as much as possible.
 Because Details can have non-beneficial effects on the Roadmap.
 On this, in the next chapter.